 - Make double-checking emails a habit

-We offer several ready-made training programs, one of which is our Phishing training programs.
+We offer several ready-made security awareness training programs, one of which is our Phishing training program.
 It is designed to teach employees how to recognize phishing emails and to be vigilant when it comes to all emails and attachments.

 The program has 12 awareness training videos with additional reading and quizzes.
 The subjects cover phishing, vishing, spear phishing, CEO scams, spyware, MS Office attachments and more.
 Each subject only takes 2-3 minutes to finish.
 We recommend delivering the training over a four-week period or even more, to keep the message fresh in people’s mind.